just-buildsystem/justbuild/INSTALL.md

 ### Bootstrapping compiling the dependencies from scratch

-If using bundled dependencies is acceptable, the only thing required are a C++20 compiler with the libraries required by the language standard (note that, e.g., in Debian `libstdc++-10-dev` is not a dependency of `clang`) and a Python3 interpreter.
-By default the bootstrap script uses the clang compiler.
+If using bundled dependencies is acceptable, the only things required are a C++20 compiler with the libraries required by the language standard (note that, e.g., in Debian `libstdc++-10-dev` is not a dependency of `clang`), a C compiler, and a Python3 interpreter.
+By default, the bootstrap script uses `c++` as C++ compiler and `cc` as C compiler.
 If you also want the bootstrap script to download the dependencies itself, `wget` is required as well.

 In this case, the command is simply
 ```sh